rtCamp/Frappe-Manager/docs/commands/self.md

 ### `fm self real-ip`

-Restore real client IPs at the global nginx proxy when it sits behind a CDN or load balancer.
+Restore the visitor's real IP at the global nginx proxy when it sits behind a CDN or load balancer.

-Without this, everything behind a CDN appears to come from the CDN's edge IPs: proxy logs, fm maintenance --allow-ip, and frappe's per-IP rate limiting all see the edge instead of the visitor.
-This writes an nginx real_ip configuration trusting exactly the given ranges and reloads the proxy without downtime.

-Only trust ranges you actually sit behind: any trusted source fully controls the client IP you observe.
-The bench-level half (bench nginx trusting fm's internal frontend network) is automatic and needs no command.
+Trust only the ranges you actually sit behind: whatever you trust fully controls the client IP that fm, your logs and frappe go on to see.

 **Usage**: